When We Leave: Development

 While directing PSAs for Amnesty International's "Violence Against Women" campaign, Aladag began researching themes related to domestic violence.
-Her research led her to a series of honor killings in Germany, mainly perpetrated against women who tried to free themselves from familial and social pressures.
+Her research led her to a series of honour killings in Germany, mainly perpetrated against women who tried to free themselves from familial and social pressures.

-She quickly became engrossed in her quest to understand the complex family dynamics that contribute to honor killings.
+She quickly became engrossed in her quest to understand the complex family dynamics that contribute to honour killings.
 Out of this passion came the desire to create a cinematic story that dealt with the fate of a young German woman of Turkish origins.
 Aladag researched for over two years and consulted with various experts on the issues involved.
 She researched police case files from the previous fifteen years and discovered similar patterns in them that helped her begin writing the screenplay.

-Aladag wanted to distill the conflicts she found in those documents in her screenplay.
+Aladag wanted to distil the conflicts she found in those documents in her screenplay.
 She wanted to create an emotional, authentic but also universal story, without moral judgments and with the goal of showing not only the conflict, but also to empathetically portray the tragedy of the situation.